AhmedAElghareeb/AhmedAElghareeb/README.md

 ### Hadramout Hamza
 A multivendor web application to serve restaurants’ customers, Designed and created app database using Firebase database, Responsive web app with Desktop/Mobile layout support.

-**Customers website:**
-- Browse restaurant’s menu and its sections
-- Add selected meals to cart
-- Custom ordering system that supports scheduling orders for delivery or table reservations at branches.
+- **Customers website:** Browse restaurant’s menu and its sections, Add selected meals to cart, Custom ordering system that supports scheduling orders for delivery or table reservations at branches.

-**Admin dashboard:**
-- Add/Manage menu sections and meals
+- **Admin dashboard:** Add/Manage menu sections and meals, Accept/Decline customers’ orders, Custom order conformation system, New order notification, Special offers and discount system.

-- Accept/Decline customers’ orders
-- Custom order conformation system
-- New order notification
-- Special offers and discount system
+- **Value Delivered:** Reservations and More.

 <a href="https://hadramout-hamza.com" rel="nofollow"><img src="https://hadramout-hamza.com/splash/img/dark-1x.png" alt="Check Website" height="70" width="180" style="max-width: 100%;"></a>

 ### Thimar-Driver
 The Delivery App is designed to make it easy for users to have their orders delivered directly to their homes.
 With a focus on security and reliability, our licensed drivers ensure that your deliveries arrive safely and on time.
 You can also monitor and manage your delivery requests in real-time.

+- **Key Features:** Awesome ui, Easy to use, Secure Login.
+- **Value Delivered:** Delivery app.

 <a href="https://github.com/AhmedAElghareeb/Thimar_Driver" rel="nofollow"><img src="https://camo.githubusercontent.com/d836718b226b3b053c3b7256e3953487f04e0307c12b2853f58c8f4280a335d9/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f343030302f312a3848487067584a6b63366a5153694e543432456942672e706e67" alt="Get it on Github" height="50" data-canonical-src="https://miro.medium.com/max/4000/1*8HHpgXJkc6jQSiNT42EiBg.png" style="max-width: 100%;">

 ### Thimar-Client
 Thimar is an Ecommerce application that specializes in selling fresh fruits and vegetables across Saudi Arabia.
 The app provides a seamless shopping experience with a user-friendly interface, enabling customers to browse, order, and get fresh produce delivered right to their doorstep.
 The platform also includes an authentication system, ensuring a personalized experience for individual users.

+- **Key Features:** Awesome ui, Easy to use, Secure Login.
+- **Value Delivered:** Shopping app, Tracking orders.

 <a href="https://play.google.com/store/apps/details?id=com.alalmiya.thamra&hl=ar" rel="nofollow"><img src="https://user-images.githubusercontent.com/50374022/152713461-d367ec7a-687b-40ca-a881-30e49d69821c.png" alt="Get it on Google Play" height="50" style="max-width: 100%;"></a>